 The heart of any bike is the frame.
-For an MTB under £500, you’ll generally want to be looking for a frame made of aluminium rather than heavier and cheaper steel — steel can be a great material to make bikes from, but at this price point, it’s generally speaking best avoided.
+For a mountain bike under £500, you’ll generally want to be looking for a frame made of aluminium rather than heavier and cheaper steel — steel can be a great material to make bikes from, but at this price point, it’s best avoided, generally speaking.

 At £500 or under, having nine gears at the back paired to a crank with three rings up front is ideal, but cheaper bikes may have just eight at the rear.